Land for Wildlife program guidelines

 At Council's discretion, the following activities will result in deregistration from the program or be ineligible for future financial support:

-- not contributing i.e. via in-kind to projects being funded by Council.
+- Not contributing i.e. via in-kind to projects being funded by Council.

-- not actively managing known threats on the property e.g. environmental weeds
+- Not actively managing known threats on the property e.g. environmental weeds

 Loan items